 A Revocable Living Trust will not protect your assets from creditors.
 However, a Revocable Living Trust (or a testamentary trust) can protect assets held for your beneficiaries from their creditors after your death.

 The best way to hold title to your house depends on many factors, including whether you own your house alone or with another person, whether that other person is your spouse, to whom you want to leave the house on your death, the income tax basis in the house, and whether you have a Revocable Living Trust.

 To transfer real estate into a Revocable Living Trust, you will need to sign and record a new deed.
-(There should be no property tax reassessment on transfers of a primary residence and certain other real estate to the Revocable Living Trust.)
-You transfer partnership interests, securities, and deeds of trust to a Revocable Living Trust, you will need to execute “Assignments.”
-To transfer your existing bank and savings accounts (other than a small operating account) to the trust, you can close the accounts and transfer the cash into new accounts owned by the Revocable Living Trust (the internal policies of your financial institution will determine which course you will need to follow).
+(There should be no property tax reassessment on transfers of a primary residence and certain other real estate to a Revocable Living Trust.)
+To transfer partnership interests, securities, and deeds of trust to a Revocable Living Trust, you will need to execute “Assignments.”
+To transfer your existing bank and brokerage accounts to a Revocable Living Trust, you will need to change title on the accounts or close the accounts and transfer the funds or securities to new accounts owned by the Revocable Living Trust (the internal policies of your financial institution will determine which course you will need to follow).

 The Executor and successor trustee are often individuals you trust and who have some business acumen.
 This may be a family member or friend or it may be a bank, trust company, or private professional fiduciary.

 The guardian of your minor children should be an individual (or individuals) who is willing and able to raise your minor children if you are unable to do so, because of incapacity, death, or another reason.
 You should choose someone with whom your children will get along and who would have the time, ability, and inclination to look after them.
 Obviously, the guardian should be someone who has a similar philosophy to yours on how to raise children and who would respect your wishes on such matters as religion and schooling.